 Thomas wanted to stop, but James refused to give in and they fought for many more gruelling rounds before James collapsed unconscious.

-Medical aid was immediately given, and was bled, but he never regained consciousness and died some hours later.
+Medical aid was immediately given, and he was bled, but he never regained consciousness and died some hours later.